DISCLAIMER

 We had dinner tonight at the BrickTops/River House restaurant in Nashville with our friends, Curtis and Kate, before attending the Broadway musical, "And Juliet" at TPAC.
 The food was fantastic, the ambiance was great, and it was very reasonable in price.
 The show was a ton of fun and Ashlee got great seats just seven or eight row from stage.
 The 4 cats and Sunny also "chipped in" two roses each along with me for a dozen red beauties for our favorite gal.
 In return, Ashlee and the pet gang got me a bag full of sweet yummies.

 Monday, February 17 - We enjoyed some beer and pizza this later afternoon/evening outside with Sunny at East Nashville Beer Works - Wilson County.
+This place is definitely becoming a regular hangout for us.

 We closed out February and most of March living sort of separate lives with a lot of individual events taking place like: